MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 	- information about the instance itself (e.g. public IPv4 address)
 	- can be retrieved via a special URL (```http://169.254.169.254```) or using the API via CLI or an SDK
 	- can assign your own metadata in the form of tags
+- billing and instance status
+  - `pending` - The instance is preparing to enter the running state.
+An instance enters the pending state when it launches for the first time, or when it is restarted after being in the stopped state.
+You will not be billed in this state
+  - `running` - The instance is running and ready for use.
+You are billed in this state
+  - `stopping` - The instance is preparing to be stopped.
+Take note that you will not billed if it is preparing to stop however, you will **still be billed** if it is just preparing to hibernate
+  - `stopped` - The instance is shut down and cannot be used.
+The instance can be restarted at any time
+  - `shutting-down` - The instance is preparing to be terminated
+  - `terminated` - The instance has been permanently deleted and cannot be restarted.
+Take note that Reserved Instances that applied to terminated instances are **still billed** until the end of their term according to their payment option

 ### EBS: Elastic Block Store
-- provides persistent block storage volumes for use with EC2 instances (essentially virtual hard disk drive)
+- provides persistent **block storage** volumes for use with EC2 instances (essentially virtual hard disk drive)
   - block storage: can change single bytes of data
   - in contrast, S3 (and Glacier) is object-based storage, where you much update the whole object each time
 - automatically replicated within AZ
 - termination protection is turned off by default
+- provides **lowest-latency** access to data from a single EC2 instance (comparing to EFS and S3)
 - on an EBS-backed instance, the default action is for the root EBS volume to be deleted when the instance is terminated
 	- additional volumes will remain (by default)
 - types
   ![EBS types](pic/EBS_TYPES.png)
   - SSD-backed storage for **transactional** workloads (performance depends primarily on IOPS) and HDD-backed storage for **throughput** workloads (performance depends primarily on throughput, measured in MB/s)
-    - SSD-backed volumes are designed for transactional, IOPS-intensive database workloads, boot volumes, and workloads that require high IOPS; good for random access
+    - **SSD-backed** volumes are designed for transactional, IOPS-intensive database workloads, boot volumes, and workloads that require high IOPS; good for random access
-    - HDD-backed volumes are designed for throughput-intensive and big-data workloads, large I/O sizes, and sequential I/O patterns; good for sequential access; lower IOPS; cheaper than SSD
+    - **HDD-backed (magnetic)** volumes are designed for throughput-intensive and big-data workloads, large I/O sizes, and sequential I/O patterns; good for sequential access; lower IOPS; always cheaper than SSD
 - EBS volume needs to be in the same AZ as EC2
 - EBS volume can be attached to multiple EC2 instances
 - volume can be changed (type and size) after EC2 is provisioned; may take some time to take place